 After Sir Francis Drake had almost destroyed St. Augustine in 1585, the Spanish decided to concentrate their forces there.
-With the withdrawal from Santa Elena to St. Augustine in 1587, South Carolina was again left to the Native Americans until the English established the first permanent European settlement at Albermarle Point on the Ashley River in 1670.
+With the withdrawal from Santa Elena (in what is now South Carolina) to St. Augustine in 1587, South Carolina was again left to the Native Americans until the English established the first permanent European settlement at Albermarle Point on the Ashley River in 1670.

 Although the Anglo-Spanish war (1585-1601) was never officially declared, it was a full-fledged "fight for imperial domination" for the New World, primarily regarding North America.
 Since finding the West Indies in 1492, the Spanish focused their efforts on searching for gold, not for establishing settlements.
 The Spanish were profuse explorers, and with their conquistadors they were profound conquerors of the Native Americans that they met along the way.

 But, the early Spanish conquistadors had no great dreams of establishing cities, towns, or farms - and apparently neither did King Ferdinand and Queen Isabella nor King Carlos I. The leaders were smart enough to set up a somewhat localized system of government by establishing their American headquarters on Hispaniola, complete with governor and supporting staff.

 As early as the 1520s, the remote staff somehow realized that there just might be something worth looking at north of Florida, and in 1514 and 1521 small expeditions were sent north to see what might be along the East Coast.
 Positive reports arrived and by 1526 Hispaniola sent forth a small group with the express orders to establish a fort and settlement at Winyah Bay, near what is present-day Georgetown, South Carolina.
 This group even explored up the Santee River, deep into Indian territory, but the settlement's leader died and the remainder of the group decided to go back to Hispaniola.